CoralSH/stacktrace/README.md

 ```
 - `increment`: how many call frames to increment over
 - `start`: which call frame to start on (top frame is `0`)

+## Acknowledgements
+The original source of this script was found on the [Bash Hackers Wiki](http://wiki.bash-hackers.org/commands/builtin/caller).